QuantEcon/lecture-python-advanced.myst/lectures/amss2.md

 The slow rate of convergence and the implied time of getting within one percent of the limiting value do a good job of approximating our long simulation above.

+In {doc}`a subsequent lecture <amss3>` we shall study an extension of the model in which the force highlighted in this lecture causes  government debt to  converge to a nontrivial distribution instead of the single debt level discovered here.